 The difference between you and your best comes down to how you fuel.
 Potatoes provide the complex carbohydrates, potassium, fiber and vitamin C you need to perform better than ever before.

-620 Milligrams of Potassium: With more potassium than a medium-size banana, potatoes are perfect for aiding muscle, cardiovascular and nervous system function during long endurance events.
+620 Milligrams of Potassium: Potatoes have more potassium than a medium-size banana and are perfect for aiding muscle, cardiovascular and nervous system function during long endurance events.

 110 Calories for Energy: Easily digestible and more energy dense than any other popular vegetable, potatoes are a good choice to fuel the demands of racing a triathlon.

 I currently train for Midwest Collegiate Triathlon Conference races and USAT Collegiate Club Nationals.
 I also have raced a few additional running and triathlon races each year with the WPVGA Powered by Potatoes team.